Simulate a real mountain climb with 3D modeling and digital fabrication

 Once the routes, rock features, and contact points were 3D modeled, the team created two versions of each climbing hold.
 One was created with a 3D printer, while the other was carved from high-density foam using a computer-guided router.
 The two sets were used for texture comparison.
 The team found the set created with the foam molds had a more realistic surface texture.

-When the rock holds were fabricated, the team had to precisely locate the holds on an indoor climbing gym.
+When the rock holds were fabricated, the team had to locate the holds precisely in an indoor climbing gym.
 For this, they mapped the location of T-nut fasteners on the climbing gym wall.
 This is where the molds were bolted.
 MATLAB circular Hough transformation was used to identify the T-nuts in the gym wall photos.
-They then ran an optimization process to find the best connection point for each climbing hold to accurately recreate the outdoor climb.
+They then optimized to find the best connection point for each climbing hold to accurately recreate the outdoor climb.

 Recreating the climb